cybernova/SDRecord/README.md

 2) Unzip the repository and compile the java code: ```andrea@Workstation:~/Downloads/SDRecord-master$javac SDRecord.java```

-3) Launch Gqrx enabling stream audio over UDP (default port 7355)
+3) Launch Gqrx enabling stream audio over UDP (default port 7355) and using the squelch feature to eliminate noise

 4) In a terminal window, execute SDRecord: ```andrea@Workstation:~/Downloads/SDRecord-master$java SDRecord [options]```